girardinsamuel/masonite-js-routes/README.md

 ## Client-side usage

 Then to be able to use it client-side you can refer to [ziggy-js documentation](https://github.com/tighten/ziggy#advanced-setup).
+(Note that you don't have to use this library you can use the routes objects as you like.)

 ### Quick explanation with Vue.js